cloudflare/cloudflare-docs/content/workers/platform/sites/start-from-existing.md

 ---
-order: 0
 pcx-content-type: how-to
+title: Start from existing
+weight: 1
 ---

 # Start from existing

-Workers Sites require [Wrangler](https://github.com/cloudflare/wrangler) — make sure to use the [latest version](/cli-wrangler/install-update#update).
+Workers Sites require [Wrangler](https://github.com/cloudflare/wrangler) — make sure to use the [latest version](/workers/cli-wrangler/install-update/#update).

 To deploy a pre-existing static site project, start with a pre-generated site.
 Workers Sites works well with all static site generators.
 For a quick-start, review the following projects: